DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 In the long term, current temporary difficulty maybe not a bad thing, it's beneficial for the future.

 And after learning in two days, I have a more clear goal about this 21-day Solidity Learning Journey:

-I can be a translator in open source program first(If there is) after I master English terms in Coding,
+Maybe I can be a translator in open source program first(If there is) after I master English terms in Coding,

-Entering the blockchain world needs sustained effort，“Go the extra mile” it really just a beginning.
+Entering the blockchain world needs sustained effort，“Go the extra mile” it really really just a beginning.

 <!-- Content_END -->